MicrosoftDocs/PowerShell-Docs/README.md

 [Contribution License Agreement](https://cla.microsoft.com/).
 This is a one-time requirement.

 For more information on contributing, read our [contributor's guide](https://aka.ms/PSDocsContributor).
-The contributor's guide contains detail information about how to contribute documentation, suggested tools, and style and formatting requirements.
+The contributor's guide contains detailed information about how to contribute documentation, suggested tools, and style and formatting requirements.
 Please use the Issue and Pull Request templates to help keep documentation consistent across versions.